 You want a current tech stack and a brand known for technology (and competitive pay).
 Engineers want to work on current technology that supports the growth of their skills and career prospects.
 When you have a brand known for technology, you inherently imply your tech stack is up-to-date.

-In his Horizon 2019 breakout session: Nordstrom’s Technical Recruiting Transformation, Nordstrom Recruiter Chris Trask, summed it up perfectly, “We’re focused on needing to keep up with the ever-changing Seattle tech market ….
+In the Horizon 2019 breakout session: A HireVue Customer's Technical Recruiting Transformation, one recruiter summed it up perfectly, “We’re focused on needing to keep up with the ever-changing Seattle tech market ….
 We need to keep our presence relevant, stay marketable, and compete with the other companies we’re competing with ….
 We do that by providing a great experience [and] innovative solutions ….”

 When you’re ready to post the opening, don’t hesitate to get references from your existing engineers too.
-Chris shared that 20 to 30% of Nordstrom’s early-in-career pipeline comes from referrals — both internal and external.
+Chris shared that 20 to 30% of a HireVue customer's early-in-career pipeline comes from referrals — both internal and external.
 And ensure your hiring process is competitive with some or all of the following ideas.